znxftw/reddit-nsfw/README.md

 ## 2. Running the Convolutional Neural Network

-If you would personally like to run the program, I suggest installing [Anaconda](https://www.anaconda.com/download/) and installing Theano, Tensorflow and Keras using the following commands into the Anaconda Prompt
+If you would personally like to run the program, I suggest installing [Anaconda](https://www.anaconda.com/download/) and installing Theano, Tensorflow and Keras using the following commands in the Anaconda Prompt

 ```
 conda create -n py35 python=3.5 anaconda